Community for private sperm donation, co-parenting and home insemination – respectful, direct and discreet.

 Conclusion

-Yes, they exist and can provide a rough orientation, but they are generally not as comprehensive as a laboratory semen analysis.
+Yes, they do exist and can provide a rough orientation, but they are generally not as comprehensive as a laboratory semen analysis.

 Not necessarily, because home tests often measure only a few parameters and fertility also depends on many factors and natural fluctuations.